Authentic Tuscan Recipes From an Italian Chef

 Slice the bread "one finger-width" (use your index finger to judge the width) and toast in a 400°F oven for 10 minutes.

 Top the toasted bread with the tomato mixture, making sure to get some liquid with the solids, and place on a serving platter.
 Drizzle more olive oil over top and serve.

 Ravioli with Truffles and Sage

-    When it came time to prepare the pasta dish, Giuseppina delighted her class by pulling out a giant black truffle the family dog had unearthed the day before.
+When it came time to prepare the pasta dish, Giuseppina delighted her class by pulling out a giant black truffle unearthed by the family dog the day before.
 While most cooks will not have access to this pricey and elusive fungus, known as the diamond of the kitchen, add a few drops of truffle oil to the finished dish before serving to get a hint of earthy truffle flavor.

 To make the pasta:

 Use very fine (00 grade) flour for best results.
 For every 2 servings of pasta, use 100 grams flour and 1 egg.
 On a clean surface, make a well in the flour and add the eggs.
 Beat the eggs with a fork and add a pinch of salt and one letter "C"-shaped pour of olive oil.
 Slowly incorporate the flour into the well until a sticky dough forms.
 Knead the dough until it attains an elastic feel ("like Play-doh," Giuseppina says).
 Let rest for 10 minutes.